shubhxj8/chainlens-analytics/README.md

 - **Delivery performance by geography:** Analyzes regional variation in on-time delivery rates, surfacing logistics strengths and opportunities for process improvement.
 - **Clear interpretations and recommendations:** Each geographic cut is paired with markdown insights, helping set priorities for resource allocation, logistics investments, and targeted strategies.

 ---

+## Customer Analytics

+### RFM Score Distribution and Segment Insights

+- **What it shows:** The distribution of customers by RFM score combinations (e.g., "111", "224", "344"), where each digit represents Recency, Frequency, and Monetary scores respectively (1 = lowest, 4 = highest).
+- **Interpretation:** Customer counts are concentrated in mid- to high-RFM score segments such as "411" (4,132 customers), "312" (1,599), "244" (1,744), and "233" (1,109).
+This indicates that many customers have purchased recently, purchase frequently, and spend relatively more.
+The diverse spread of scores reflects a varied customer base with loyal, valuable segments and those needing targeted engagement.

+---

+### High-Value Customers (CLV Analysis)

+- **What it shows:** Listing of top customers by Customer Lifetime Value (CLV), along with their RFM-based segment labels such as "Best Customers" and "Loyal Customers".
+- **Interpretation:** The highest CLV customers belong mostly to the "Best Customers" and "Loyal Customers" groups, with values exceeding 8,700 to over 10,500.
+These customers are highly valuable due to frequent and substantial purchases, warranting prioritized retention and personalized marketing efforts.

+---

+### Customer Segment Recommendations and Actionable Insights

+- **What it shows:** Sample customer records with segment classification, CLV, and tailored marketing recommendations based on segment behaviour.
+- **Interpretation:**
+  - "Best Customers" should be engaged with loyalty programs and personalized offers to sustain high purchase activity.
+  - "At Risk" customers require reactivation campaigns and targeted incentives to win back their business.
+  - "Loyal Customers" present opportunities for referrals and upselling initiatives.
+  - "Others" benefit from customized marketing, inventory, and customer service strategies.
+- **Actionable takeaway:** Segment-specific marketing and operational strategies can enhance overall customer lifetime value, retention, and acquisition efficiency.

+---

+### Summary Recommendations

+- Prioritize retention programs and exclusive offers for "Best Customers" to maintain engagement.
+- Deploy win-back and reactivation campaigns focused on "At Risk" customers.
+- Promote referral and upsell strategies among "Loyal Customers".
+- Customize broader marketing and service strategies using detailed segment insights to improve effectiveness.

+---

 ## How to Reproduce